 The Josys Browser Extension enables organizations to gain valuable insights into SaaS application usage.
-Josys allows seamless activation of the browser extension by allowing remote installation and activation of the browser extension on the end user's browser using Google Admin Console.
+Josys allows seamless activation of the browser extension by allowing remote installation and activation of the browser extension on the end user's browser using the Google Admin Console.
 This enables monitoring the saas application usage and detecting Shadow IT.
 This article provides a comprehensive guide on how to activate the Josys browser extension on any browser (Google Chrome/Microsoft Edge) and validate the activation using Google Admin Console.

 The deployment includes the following two steps: